createthis/gratis_php_assessment/README.md

 It could easily be augmented with frontend unit tests (Jest + React Testing Library) and even Typescript.

 The docker images (app and mysql) take up about 2 Gb on my system and takes about 10 minutes to build from scratch.
+Being a docker system, this example should theoretically run on any system on which docker desktop can be installed.

 Let's get started: